 - ask for large printed copies of any tests (if needed).

 Watch this video from Evenbreak helping you to prepare for an interview.

 During the interview

-Don't worry if you feel nervous, that's okay, it's good to be nervous.
-You can visit Scope's website for helpful interview anxiety tips.
+Getting nervous is okay, it's a good feeling.
+Visit Scope's website for helpful interview anxiety tips.

 Just remember to:

 - have a glass of water near you

 - be polite, say hello when you first meet the interviewer